Tensor-based computation of metastable and coherent sets: Numerical Examples

-We use the direct decomposition \eqref{eq: transformed data tensor} and the HOCUR decomposition (Section~\ref{sec: HOCUR for TDT}) to arrive at TT representations of the transformed data tensor $\PSI(Z)$.
-Subsequently, the procedure outlined in Section~\ref{sec: amuset} is applied to obtain eigenvalues and eigenfunctions of the reduced problem \eqref{eq:reduced_ev_problem}.
-We repeat this procedure for a series of lag times $\tau$, and convert the eigenvalues $\lambda_k(\tau)$ of \eqref{eq:reduced_ev_problem} into estimates for implied timescales by the formula
+As the system is in equilibrium, we can generate the data matrices $X,\, Y$ from just a single long trajectory, with $Y$ being obtained by shifting all time steps in $X$ by the lag time $\tau$.
+We then use the decomposition \eqref{eq: transformed data tensor} and the HOCUR decomposition (Section~\ref{sec: HOCUR for TDT}) to arrive at TT representations of the transformed data tensor $\PSI(Z)$.
+Subsequently, the procedure outlined in Section~\ref{subsec:amuset} is applied to obtain of the reduced problem \eqref{eq:reduced_ev_problem}.
+Focusing on just the slowest dynamical process, we monitor the second ITS $\widehat{t}_2(\tau)$ given by \eqref{eq:def_implied_timescale}, as a function of $\tau$.

-We monitor the slowest implied timescale $t_2$ as a function of $\tau$.
-The results are compared to a Markov state model (MSM) using 500 discrete states.
-The latter was built by following a typical protocol from the literature (linear dimension reduction by TICA, followed by k-means clustering in reduced space), see \cite{BOWMAN2014}.

-When working with the HOSVD method, a crucial parameter is the relative truncation threshold $\varepsilon$ used during the global SVD calculation which serves as a regularization parameter.
-In Figure~\ref{fig: ala10_results}~(c), we compare estimates of $t_2$ obtained for different values of $\varepsilon$.
-We note that all results agree well with the reference as $\varepsilon$ varies between $10^{-6}$ and $10^{-3}$.
-However, the maximal rank of these TT representations differs by about an order of magnitude: for $\varepsilon = 10^{-5}$, we have $r_p = 1018$, while for $\varepsilon = 10^{-3}$, $r_p = 109$.
-Moreover, timescale estimates increase as $\varepsilon$ decreases, which follows from the variational principle \eqref{eq: variational_principle} and Proposition~\ref{prop: convergence_subspace}, as a smaller threshold leads to a larger subspace selected during the global SVD.

-For HOCUR, a natural hyper-parameter to monitor is the maximal rank allowed in Algorithm~\ref{alg: HOCUR}, while the relative truncation threshold is fixed to $\varepsilon = 10^{-4}$.
-We find that using a rank as low as 50 provides excellent agreement of the slowest timescale with the reference, see Figure~\ref{fig: ala10_results}~(d).
-In this example, both methods provide efficient tensor train representations which capture the slow dynamics of the peptide.

-\subsection{NTL9}

-The second example we study is a set of four equilibrium molecular dynamics simulations of 39 residue protein NTL9 in explicit water.
-The data were produced by D.~E.~Shaw~Research on the Anton Supercomputer \cite{LINDORFF2011}.
-The downsampled data set comprises approximately 1.4 million frames at a time spacing of $2 \, \mathrm{ns}$.
-The MSM analysis presented in \cite{BONINSEGNA2017} serves as reference model.
+In line with the theoretical results presented in Section~\ref{sec:analysis_amuset}, we build the direct representation \eqref{eq: transformed data tensor} based on varying amounts of data, ranging between $m = 3000$ and $m = 3\cdot 10^5$ data points.
+However, we find the resulting timescale estimates to be virtually indistinguishable.
+The quality of approximation seems to depend more critically on the rank of the TT representation for $\PSI(Z)$.
+We analyze this dependence by capping the maximal rank $r$ allowed either for the global SVD of \eqref{eq: transformed data tensor}, or for the HOCUR representation of $\PSI(Z)$, at different values.
+The resulting timescale estimates, as a function of the lag time $\tau$, are shown in Figures~\ref{fig: ala10_results}(c)-(d).
+In both cases, a maximal rank of $50$ is sufficient to obtain excellent agreement with the Markov model results.

+\subsubsection{NTL9}